deepcrazy/bcdv1013_advanceSmartContractProject/README.md

     - `-d` is used so that accounts remain same for running truffle tests.
 (Mandatory to use `-d` as of now for testing the project.)
 3. Run `npm install`
 4. Run `npm test` for testing the smart contract using truffle.

+## Future Scope:

+1. Transfer of real ethers from buyer to seller is for future scope of the project.
+2. onlyOwner() and onlyUser() functionality is also kept for future scope.
+3. Set Product price explicitly by Owner.
+4. Add the list of more number of products (apart from these 5 already considered) available for shopping by owner.
+5. Buy Apple Services such as 1 Year Accidental Damage Warranty etc.
+6. User can buy more than 1 product, however discount will be applicable on the 1 item and others will be on MRP.